 While private blockchains can be designed or changed to suit the needs of a particular organization, public blockchains have a much more difficult time making changes because of their egalitarian decentralized networks.

 Decentralized systems are designed to bring power back to the people.
 This introduces a unique problem: How do decentralized systems govern themselves?
-Through a combination of improvement proposals and protocol upgrades via software changes, blockchains can govern themselves with the help and direction of each node on the network.
+Through a combination of improvement proposals and protocol upgrades via software changes, blockchains are able to govern themselves with the help and direction of each node on the network.

 The goal within a public blockchain is creating a balance of power.
 Developers, miners, exchanges, users, and merchants all have a role to play in the ecosystem, giving them the ability to have input in the governance of the network and power.
 Developers write and release the code, but no one has to run that code.
 Miners can agree to mine blocks to new standards, but individual nodes can refuse to accept and forward blocks that don’t meet those standards.
-Users and merchants have the power to run the software that they feel is best.
-The public blockchain ecosystem has a set of built-in checks and balances.
-Each group gets to represent their interests.
+Users and merchants have the power to run the version of the software that they feel is best.
+The public blockchain ecosystem has a set of built-in checks and balances, with each group gets to represent their interests.

 Bitcoin uses a proposal process through the introduction of BIPs.
 A Bitcoin Improvement Proposal (BIP) is a design document for introducing new features or upgrades to the Bitcoin software.
 This is the standard way of communicating ideas since Bitcoin has no central structure or leadership.